aakashlpin/kha-ching/README.md

 for e.g. If you regularly trade `150` quantity of Nifty Options, you'd enter `2` lots here.
 #### `NEXT_PUBLIC_DEFAULT_SKEW_PERCENT`

 Default skew that you're okay with when selling straddles.
-CapitalMind recommends setting this value at `10`.
+Anywhere between 5-15 is a good value.
 YMMV.
 The value here only serves as a default and can be changed before setting up daily trades.

 #### `NEXT_PUBLIC_DEFAULT_SQUARE_OFF_TIME`

 Default square off time of the strategy.
 The value here only serves as a default and can be changed per strategy during the strategy setup when taking daily trades.
 Format is 24 hours hh:mm. i.e. enter `15:20` as value if you mean 3.20pm.

+#### `NEXT_PUBLIC_APP_URL`

+Enter `${APP_URL}` here or leave this value as it is if you're doing a fresh setup as the value will be correctly prefilled for you.

+#### `SIGNALX_URL`

+Enter `https://indicator.signalx.trade` here or leave this value as it is if you're doing a fresh setup as the value will be correctly prefilled for you.

+#### `SIGNALX_API_KEY`

+Enter your SignalX API key for access to premium bots.
+Upgrade to [Khaching Premium](https://imjo.in/q6g7cB) to receive your API key.
+SignalX is Khaching's private API for technical indicators.

 #### `NEXT_PUBLIC_DEFAULT_SLM_PERCENT`

 Default percent of SLM BUY orders to be placed after initial order goes through.
-CapitalMind recommends setting this value `50`.
-YMMV.
 The value here only serves as a default and can be changed before setting up daily trades.
+Backtests recommend setting this to 30 on Friday, Monday, and Tuesday, and setting it to 50 on Wednesday and Thursday.

 #### `NEXT_PUBLIC_GIT_HASH`